SpringRoll/SpringRollContainer/README.md

         pointerSize: 0.05, //pointer size goes from 0.01 to 1.00 (2 points of precision) default = 0.05
         buttonSlider: '#button-slider-selector', //controls the size of UI buttons
         buttonSize: 0.5, // button size goes from 0.1 to 1.0 (1 point of precision) default = 0.5
       }),
-      //ControlsPlugin also accepts an [optional] initial value for its control sensitivity new ControlsPlugin({
-        sensitivitySlider: '#sensitivity-slider-selector',
-        sensitivity: 0.5, //control sensitivity goes from 0.1 to 1.0 (1 point of precision) default = 0.5
-      }),
       //LayersPlugin controls the progressive removal of distracting game layers.
 I.e. the higher the slider the more layers should be hidden from player view. new LayersPlugin({